Informing You of Bankruptcy Alternatives in Indianapolis

 - Loan Term - A debt consolidation loan will likely take anywhere from 5 to 30 years to repay.
 The harm to your credit from filing bankruptcy can be as little as 7 years, with potentially no requirement to repay any of the debt.

-We offer FREE consultations to discuss bankruptcy alternatives.
+We offer consultations to discuss bankruptcy alternatives.
 If you reside in the north central Indiana region and need debt consolidation advice in Indianapolis (or greater Lafayette), please contact our bankruptcy attorneys.

 Indianapolis Bankruptcy Alternatives: Debt Settlement